Lucy Terry: Early life

 Terry was born in c.
 1733 on the African continent.
 She was abducted from there and sold into slavery in Rhode Island as an infant in about 1733.
 She lived in Rhode Island until the age of five, when she was sold to Ebenezer Wells of Deerfield, Massachusetts, who allowed the five-year-old Terry to be baptized into the Christian faith during the Great Awakening.

 In 1756, Lucy married Abijah Prince, a successful free Black man from Curaçao, who had purchased her freedom.
-They were married by justice of the peace Elijah Williams.
+They were married by justice of the peace Elijah Williams, brother of Ephraim Williams, an officer from Massachusetts Bay who famously died in the French and Indian War the previous year.
 In 1764, the Princes settled in Guilford, Vermont, where all six children were born.
 They were Tatnai, Cesar, Drucilla, Durexa, Abijah Jr., and Festus.
 Cesar fought in the American Revolutionary War.

 Poetry

+Terry was famous in her own time for her "rhymes and stories".
+However, only a single letter in Abijah's handwriting and none in Lucy's has survived.
+Shopkeeper's records show that their household sometimes purchased paper, so it is presumed that Terry wrote other literary works, which were eventually lost during the attacks on her household and declining fortune.
+Only fragments of her work were printed in her lifetime, and a single poem decades later.

+Bars Fight

 Terry's work "Bars Fight", composed in 1746, is a ballad about an attack upon two white families by Native Americans on August 25, 1746.
 This poem is part of the American captivity narrative genre.
 The attack occurred in an area of Deerfield called "The Bars", which was a colonial term for a meadow.
 The poem was preserved orally until 1854, when it was published in The Springfield Daily Republican as an excerpt from Josiah Gilbert Holland's then soon-to-be-released History of Western Massachusetts (1855).
 Holland referred to her as "Luce Bijah", taking part of her husband's first name as her surname.

-"Bars Fight" is the only surviving work by Terry.
-However, she was famous in her own time for her "rhymes and stories".

 Terry's work is considered the oldest known work of literature by an African American, though Phillis Wheatley's Poems on Various Subjects, Religious and Moral, printed in 1773, was the first published work by an African American.

+Fightiad

+In 2024, a fragment of a manuscript poem by Lucy, apparently entitled "Fightiad," was located in an 1818 issue of Hampshire Gazette and Public Advertiser: